 - The Mix provides students with the knowledge and skills to improve muscular strength, flexibility and fitness and implement a personal fitness program.

-- Individual Sports (Outdoor) includes archery, biking, disc golf, golf, jogging, lawn bowling, rollerblading and tennis.
+- Individual Sports (Outdoor) includes archery, disc golf, golf, jogging, lawn bowling and tennis.

 - Individual Sports (Indoor) includes badminton, ice skating, pickleball, table tennis and traversing wall.